Reuben770/zubale_challenge/README.md

     The .env file must be in the challenge_01_02 directory

 4- Execute python challenge_analysis.py to get the results of the challenge 1, 2, 3.
-This challenge_analysis.py internaly has all the comments related what's is doing, step by step.
+This challenge_analysis.py internally has all the comments related to what's is doing, step by step.

 ```bash
     cd challenge_01_02